olvycloud/olvy-cache-purger/README.md

 ## Description

-Olvy Cache Purger is a lightweight and efficient WordPress plugin designed to seamlessly integrate with your Nginx FastCGI cache setup.
+Olvy Cache Purger is a lightweight and efficient WordPress plugin created by [Olvy](https://olvy.net) and designed to seamlessly integrate with your Nginx FastCGI cache setup.
 It provides robust cache management features directly from your WordPress dashboard, ensuring your website's content is always up-to-date and served quickly.

 **Key Features:**